New 2021 Range Rover: design, specification and spy shots

 The electric Range Rover – Land Rover’s first fully electric car – represents the biggest overhaul in the company’s 50-year history.
 Facing competition from the Bentley Bentayga and Rolls-Royce Cullinan, the new Range Rover looks set to embrace technology as it bids to move even further up the premium market.

-Every new Range Rover will be built at Jaguar Land Rover’s factory in Solihull: the plant can now build electric, plug-in hybrid and mild-hybrid cars following a £500 million cash injection earlier this year and will be production site for the forthcoming electric Jaguar XJ, too.
+Every new Range Rover will be built at Jaguar Land Rover’s factory in Solihull: the plant can now build electric, plug-in hybrid and mild-hybrid cars following a £500 million cash injection earlier this year and will be the production site for the forthcoming electric Jaguar XJ, too.